 This is actually a pure profit fee for the dealer, and it might seem rather brazen for them to tack it on, however, if your vehicle is a hot-selling model, you might not have any leverage to get it removed.

 How do you recognize this fee?
 Any fees that are not listed on the original manufacturer invoice price are generally tacked-on dealer fees.

 These fees can consist of window tinting, freight, dealer prep, or simply marked ADM without explanation.
 Ensure if you see any of these ADM charges on your vehicle of interest that you inquire with your salesperson on their meaning and attempt to negotiate their removal.

 Dealer Prep Fee

-This is not a paperwork prep fee, so don't let this slide if you see it.
-What is is a fee to clean up the car and remove any protective coverings or coatings that were applied during shipping.
-However, the manufacturer has already paid the dealer to do this, so there's no reason for you to pay them again.
+This is not a paperwork prep fee, so do not let this slide if you see it.
+This is a fee to clean up the car and remove any protective coverings or coatings that were applied during shipping.
+However, the manufacturer has already paid the dealer to do this, so there is no reason for you to pay them again.

 Disability and/or Credit Life Insurance